zeynep-ozdemir1905/sd-web-2-a1-code/README.md

 This is a summary of the main tasks you need to complete.

-- [ ] **Part 1: Environment**
+- [ done] **Part 1: Environment**
   - [ ] Verify Node.js is installed correctly.
   - [ ] Capture a screenshot of the `node` prompt with your name.
 - [ ] **Part 2: The Project**
-  - [ ] Download a zip folder of this repository from github and initialize a new repo with it.
+  - [ done] Download a zip folder of this repository from github and initialize a new repo with it.
 When this is complete, you should be able to edit the code in your editor and then push it to github
   - [ ] Create a `.gitignore` file.
-  - [ ] Create a folder for static assets (e.g., `public/` or `assets/`)
+  - [done ] Create a folder for static assets (e.g., `public/` or `assets/`)
-  - [ ] Add your Node.js screenshot to the asset folder.
+  - [done ] Add your Node.js screenshot to the asset folder.
-  - [ ] Fix all bugs in the HTML, CSS, and JavaScript files.
+  - [done ] Fix all bugs in the HTML, CSS, and JavaScript files.
   - [ ] Move any existing images into your new asset folder.
   - [ ] Fill out the "Git Terminology Definitions" section in this README.
 - [ ] **Part 3: Submission**